lisovin/scalejs/scalejs-docs/src/documents/grid2.html.md

 <hr>

-In this section we will tell you how to add filtering capabilities to your grid.
+In this section we will show you how to add filtering capabilities to your [grid](https://github.com/lisovin/scalejs-examples/tree/grid-1/Grid).
 In order to do this, you should already have a grid in your application.
-You can learn how to add a grid to your application in the [grid introduction](./grid2.html) tutorial.
+You can learn how to add a grid to your application in the [grid introduction](./grid1.html) tutorial.

 Filtering can be done in two ways.
-You can either use the default filtering which comes with the extension, or you can filter the items yourself from the ViewModel.
+You can either use the default filtering which comes with the extension, or you can filter the items yourself.
 The benefit to the latter is that you have full control over the data in the grid - meaning you have the option to implement filtering on the server.

 You can view this code on [github](https://github.com/lisovin/scalejs-examples/tree/grid-2/Grid)